Carvers

 Born 1771 and died 1850.
 He lived variously in Bristol, Rhode Island.
 William Throope, Jr. (the spelling varies) carried on the work of his father, developing a bull necked effigy design of his own out of that of his father that soon degenerated into superficiality.
 He lettered, as did his father, very well.
 Their work was quite popular locally on the east shore of Narragansett Bay.
 Along with other carvers of the late 18th century he moved into the fashionable style of stones with but an urn design in the tympanum arch.
 Borders begin to disappear.
 His interests and ambitions were truly elsewhere: civic duty, holding many offices and becoming a probate judge.
 It is not known when his work ceased.

-THE SAULE FAMILY
+THE SOULE FAMILY